Amaan2410-tars/connectx-backend/RENDER-DEPLOYMENT.md

 - ✅ Added `typeRoots: ["./node_modules/@types"]` to tsconfig.json

 ### 2. Node Version Configuration
-- ✅ Added `engines.node: "18.x"` to package.json
+- ✅ Added `engines.node: "20.x"` to package.json
-- This ensures Render uses Node 18 instead of Node 22 (which breaks TypeScript builds)
+- Node 20.x is required for Prisma (20.19+) and works with TypeScript builds
+- Node 22.x can cause TypeScript build issues, so we use Node 20.x

 ### 3. TypeScript Configuration
 - ✅ `moduleResolution: "node"` - Already configured